Get

 Image Credit: Elisa Putti, Shutterstock

 The Norwegian Forest Cat is a large, long-haired breed native to Norway.
 They’re affectionately known as “skogkatts” in their native country, which translates to forest cats, and in other countries, they are often referred to as “Wegies.”
-Their history dates back to the era of Vikings, where they played a role in eradicating rodents on Viking ships.
+Anecdotal history reports date back to the era of the Vikings, where they may have played a role in eradicating rodents on Viking ships.

 Personality